nxame/awesome/README.md

 ## Go

-- [aceberg/WatchYourLAN](https://github.com/aceberg/WatchYourLAN) - Lightweight network IP scanner.
-Can be used to notify about new hosts and monitor host online/offline history
 - [ardanlabs/gotour](https://github.com/ardanlabs/gotour) -
 - [containers/podman](https://github.com/containers/podman) - Podman: A tool for managing OCI containers and pods.
 - [daytonaio/daytona](https://github.com/daytonaio/daytona) - Daytona is a Secure and Elastic Infrastructure for Running AI-Generated Code.